FRICTION STIR WELDING: BUTT & LAP COMPARISON

 FSW copper welding on aluminum.

-In addition, there is the possibility of using both types of welding in the same application, as is the case of rigid panel manufacturing.
+In addition, it is possible to use both types of welding in the same application, as it is the case of rigid panel manufacturing.

 The decision to select either butt or lap as the type of welding to be performed depends on the application for which the Friction Stir Welding is meant.
 However, the choice of the welding type has an impact on 5 points:

 It is important to be aware of these differences in order to select, in the most efficient way, our type of welding.
-Therefore, we explain each of them point by point below.
+Therefore, we explain each of them step by step below.

 When the process of Friction Stir Welding is carried out, defects can occur.
 Special attention must be paid to avoid them in order to achieve a high quality of the weld.
 Some of them can occur independently of the position of the parts when welding, that is, they can occur regardless of whether it is butt or lap welding.